 If you really look closely, most overnight successes took a long time.

-From the outside, creating an online store looks simple enough.
-Choose the cheapest hosting, install Magento 2 and a cute theme, fill in the product data, and get revenue.
+From the outside, creating a new Magento store looks simple enough.
+Choose the cheapest hosting, install Magento 2 and a cute theme, fill out the product data, and get revenue.
 But in fact, this process includes many pitfalls and thinking in advance.
 Today, we’ll show you a recipe on how to create a new Magento website that will serve you for many years.